And come out even tougher."

 - In American Gods, Shadow was pretty buff before going to prison, and came out even fitter.
 His best friend owned an actual gymnasium and planned to hire Shadow to work there when he got out, figuring it would be good for the gym's image.

 - Porno (the sequel to Trainspotting): Begbie comes out of prison after doing 8 years for manslaughter looking "like he'd been at a health farm".

-- Charles Bronson's Solitary Fitness is just how to work out in a cell.
+- Solitary Fitness by Charles Bronson (not to be confused with that Charles Bronson) is just how to work out in a cell.

 - In Victor Hugo's Les Misérables, Jean Valjean spends about nineteen years in prison, much of it at hard labor in the galleys.
 The superhuman strength he gains there becomes an enormous asset for him the rest of the novel.
 So does the agility he learns there - in particular, being able to scale six stories of sheer wall freehand.

 - The Real Life biography Monster follows the eponymous gang member's life.
 A major part of prison for him was pumping iron and learning how to fight so that he could survive without his gun.

 - Montmorency: His doctor in prison puts him on hard labor to strengthen his weakened muscles after his accident.
 Montmorency takes it further because he needs to be stronger to go to the better life of crime he has planned after he gets out.

 - Both averted and played straight in The Last Chancers trilogy.
 Since all the prisons seen are used as recruiting grounds for the Penal Legions, they tend to have good if spartan gyms that the inmates are encouraged to make use of.
 Badass protagonist Kage, who has a history of jailbreaks and murdering people, is specifically barred from using them in the hopes that muscular atrophy will make him more controllable.